 The airborne GPS receiver (Topcon Legacy-E, L1-L2-GLONASS) was employed on these flights and collected time-tagged (dual frequency) satellite carrier phase data simultaneously with the ground station receivers.
-Twenty-four hours after each flight the raw GPS data from the base stations was downloaded from the NGS server with the rapid ephemeris file for that flight date.
+Within 24 hours after flight missions, the raw GPS data from the base stations is downloaded from the NGS FTP server including the rapid ephemeris file for that flight date.
 Novatel's Waypoint Software (GrafNav) was used in the Kinematic GPS Post Processing.
-Since October 2005, RC&A has used versions 7.6 through 7.8 of GrafNav, which uses an approach in that it scans the entire raw dataset and determines the best section of the dataset to solve the integer ambiguities.
-The program then solves the remainder of the dataset and re-computes the ambiguities (example, loss of lock) and computes the Forward and Backward solution and combines these two to provide an optimal solution.
+Since October 2005, RC&A has used versions 7.6 to 7.8 of GrafNav which uses an approach in that it scans the entire raw dataset and determines the best section of the dataset to solve the integer ambiguities.
+The program then solves the remainder of the dataset and recomputes the ambiguities (example, loss of lock) and computes the Forward and Backward solution and combines these two solutions to provide an optimal solution.